Euromillions Statistics vs The Health Lottery & How Many People Play Euromillions?

 A Euromillions jackpot can only be won by matching five main numbers plus two lucky stars.
 That’s seven correct numbers for the jackpot!

-At The Health Lottery, the second chance draw jackpot can be yours when you match just five balls!
-That nets you £100,000 on a Wednesday or a whopping £475,000 on a Saturday.
+At The Health Lottery, The Big Win's second chance draw jackpot can be yours when you match just five balls!
+That nets you £100,000 on a Wednesday or Saturday.

 While the Euromillions amount is much higher, remember that there are a lot more players and you need to match two more balls.
 This means that you are less likely to match all seven numbers, and if you do, you may have to split the winnings with many other players.